TheUnicat/chessGPT/README.md

 # chessGPT
 A chess engine built on the decision transformer architecture.
-Built with nanoGPT by Andrej Karpathy.
+Built on the nanoGPT repository made by Andrej Karpathy.

 Currently working on a second version with pretraining on randomly-generated trajectories to reduce overfitting.